 Ventilation is very important in an energy-efficient home.
 The type of ventilation varies from home to home.
 Ventilation also helps control moisture, thus reducing the chances of mold growth and structural damage.

 There are three basic ventilation options: natural ventilation, spot ventilation, and whole-house ventilation, which provides controlled, uniform ventilation throughout a house.

 It’s important to note that ventilation is not an effective cooling strategy in hot, humid climates where temperatures remain fairly constant between day and night.
 Nevertheless, natural ventilation of your attic will help to reduce your use of air conditioning, and attic fans may also help keep cooling costs down.

 Start With Powers Premier Contracting

 Need professional help replacing your windows, doors, siding, and installing new insulation to your home or business?
-Powers Premier is your local Minnesota source for all your exterior needs, including roofing, windows, insulation, gutter and siding repair services.
+Powers Premier is your local Minnesota source for all your exterior needs, including roofing, windows, gutter and siding repair services.